 3⁰ - « En 1493.
 Christophe Colomb partant de l’île de Fer qu’il juge le bout du monde occidental entreprend son deuxième voyage vers le Nouveau Monde » (extrait du manuel d’histoire en usage chez Les Pères Salésiens de Las Palmas).

-In the documents 4, 5 and 6 Charlot states that they contradict each other.
+In the documents 4, 5 and 6 Charlot states they contradict each other.

 4⁰ - « Les deux attractions de l’île de Fer sont la station thermale et la vierge miraculeuse qui échoua sur le rivage depuis un navire en perdition qui assurait le service de Cuba le 6 janvier 1639 » (extrait de l’agenda touristique 1966-7).